 Single-Dose HPV Vaccine Evaluation Consortium

-Results are emerging from several clinical trials evaluating the ability of a single dose of HPV vaccine to elicit a strong immune response to protect against incident and persistent HPV infections, which are the necessary prerequisites to development of cervical lesions and in the longer term, cervical cancer.
+Results are emerging from several clinical trials evaluating the ability of a single dose of HPV vaccine to elicit a strong immune response against incident and persistent HPV infections, which are the necessary prerequisites to development of cervical lesions and in the longer term, cervical cancer.